-One of the most popular systems for testing magnetic resonance with single spins is the nitrogen-vacancy (NV) center in diamond (Manson et al., 2006; Doherty et al., 2013; Suter and Jelezko, 2017).
-Figure 17 shows on the left the structure of the center: one carbon of the diamond lattice is replaced by a nitrogen atom, while one of its nearest neighbours is missing: the corresponding atom is replaced by a vacancy.
-The center is most useful in the negatively charged state (NV^{-}), which contains a total of 6 electrons : 3 from the dangling bonds next to the vacancy, 2 from the lone pair at the nitrogen and the single additional electron that has been captured from one of the available donors.
-The ${}^{3}A{2}$ ground state of these 6 electrons has spin S=1, and it can be optically excited into a 3E state.
-This transition does not normally change the spin state and in most cases, 495 the center falls back into the same ground state.
-However, there is a finite probability for the center to undergo inter-system crossing (ISC) into the singlet manifold.
-This probability is significantly larger for centers in the $m_S = \pm 1$ state than in the $m_S = 0$ state.
-From the singlet manifold, the system falls back into the ground state but during this process, the spin state becomes randomised.
-The overall effect is that the $m_S = 0$ state becomes significantly more populated than the other states.
-500 This process does not require polarised light and can be easily observed in conventional ESR experiments, where irradiation with white light results in a strongly enhanced ESR spectrum (Loubser and van Wyk, 1978).
+et al., 2006; Doherty et al., 2013; Suter and Jelezko, 2017).
+Figure 17 shows on the left the structure of the centre: one carbon of the diamond lattice is replaced by a nitrogen atom, while one of its nearest neighbours is missing: the corresponding atom is replaced by a vacancy.
+The centre is most useful in the negatively charged state ( $NV^-$ ), which contains a total of six electrons: three from the dangling bonds next to the vacancy, two from the lone pair at the nitrogen, and the single additional electron that has been captured from one of the available donors.
+The ${}^{3}A{2}$ ground state of these six electrons has spin S = 1, and it can be optically excited into a ${}^{3}E$ state.
+This transition does not normally change the spin state and, in most cases, the centre falls back into the same ground state.
+However, there is a finite probability for the centre to undergo ISC into the singlet manifold.
+This probability is significantly larger for centres in the $m{\rm S} = \pm 1$ state than in the $m{\rm S} = 0$ state.
+From the singlet manifold, the system falls back into the ground state, but during this process, the spin state becomes randomized.
+The overall effect is that the $m{\rm S} = 0$ state becomes significantly more populated than the other states.
+This process does not require polarized light and can be easily observed in conventional ESR experiments, where irradiation with white light results in a strongly enhanced ESR spectrum (Loubser and van Wyk, 1978).